alexandreroberts/alexandreroberts.github.io/index.md

 > *Journal of Late Antique, Islamic and Byzantine Studies* 1 (forthcoming 2022).

-"Byzantine Engagement with Islamicate Alchemy."

-> *Isis: A Journal of the History of Science Society* 113.3 (forthcoming 2022).

 "Heretics, Dissidents, and Society: Narrating the Trial of John bar ʿAbdun."

 > *Dumbarton Oaks Papers* 76 (forthcoming 2022).